szczyglis-dev/js-ai-body-tracker/README.md

 # JS AI BODY TRACKER - tracker.js

 **JS AI Body Tracker `(tracker.js)` is a library that implements machine learning-based models for human pose estimation and human movement analysis.
 Library is written in javascript, it doesn't require node.js.
 It supports 3 different models for detecting the human pose on the video: `MoveNet`, `PoseNet` and `BlazePose`.
-Package offers real-time video analysis from three different video sources: web/smartphone camera, video files (mp4, mkv, avi, webm) and online streaming (IPTV/m3u8).**
+Library offers real-time video analysis from three different video sources: web/smartphone camera, video files (mp4, mkv, avi, webm) and online streaming (IPTV/m3u8).**

 ## Features: